ErrorNull0/enTowerDefense/README.md

 # enTowerDefense

 Fight off an endless horde of zombies within a small grassy arena encircled by untraversable wasteland.
 There is no crafting or repairing, and builing only consists of basic cube blocks.
-All items and gear are purchase from vending machines.
-Zombie kills give you coins.
+Zombie kills give you coins, and all items and gear are purchased from vending machines.
 Build what you can during daylight, and try to survive the night!
+Your personal zombie kills (green zombie face icon) and score (yellow trophy icon) are tracked on-screen.
+You are not meant to survive for more than several nights.
+If you do, congratulations and send me a screenshot!

 Requirements: